Enagai-nagai/kickstarter-analysis/README.md

 ![Outcomes Based on Goals](https://user-images.githubusercontent.com/99149443/160183310-5a650c94-6072-452f-8e66-4528f37860c4.png)

 ### Challenges and Difficulties Encountered
 1. The trend is not consistent over time
 The overall trend we saw in the dataset among dataset of theaters/plays from 2009 to 2017 is not always consistent if you look at the certain year.
 For example, the trend of the outcome against the launch date changes quite depending on which year you are looking at.
 If we see the dataset of only 2014, the trend I mentioned above doesn't remain anymore.
 ![image](https://user-images.githubusercontent.com/99149443/160216391-ea13a0d8-b7b6-487f-9f60-93a658238f47.png)
 It is quite important to recognize that the trend might be inconsistent by checking it year by year so we don't lead to the wrong idea.

 2. The logic behind the trend is unknown
 Even though we can see overall trends in the graphs, we don't necessarily know what is causing these trends.
 While it makes sense that it is more difficult and less probable for campaigns with big goal amount, it is not as clear why there are many successful campaigns around May.
 It can be be simply because of the people's behavior (For exmample, people typically have more dispensable money during the summer as they don't have to spend on Christmas gifts) or because Kickstarter probably publishes a big advertisemen to boost the users in May.
 It is quite critical to know the reason behind what we see in the data so we make good decisions.
-4. (Relatively) small samples to determine the trend
-5.

 ## Results
 What are two conclusions you can draw about the Theater Outcomes by Launch Date?
 What can you conclude about the Outcomes based on Goals?
 What are some limitations of this dataset?
 What are some other possible tables and/or graphs that we could create?

+### Conclusion
+The following is recommended to make the campaign successful.
+Regarding the launch date,
+* Launch the campaign in May or close to May and
+* Avoid launching the campaign in December
+Regarding the goal amount,
+* Make the goal amount minimum (if possible less than 15000 USD)
+* The half of the campaigns whose goal is above 15000 USD failed
+### Limitation of the dataset
+As mentioned in the above "Challenges and Difficulties", this dataset has a few limitations to make thorough analysis
+1. Relatively small sample size
+Even though we have thousands of data points, it is still small to recognize the trend statistically significant
+2. Lack of information that is not directly campaign related This dataset doesn't include the information critical for our analysis, such as the number of monthly user/viewer of kickstarter, and the marketing and promotion plan of Kickstarter.
+This information will give us deeper insight.

+### Other possible analysis we could create
+1.